ben-grande/qusal/salt/sys-pihole/README.md

 - qube -> sys-pihole -> Tor-gateway -> sys-firewall -> sys-net

-If you encounter problems with DNS after having upstream netvm route changes, restart Pi-Hole DNS from `sys-pihole`:
+If you encounter problems with DNS after having upstream netvm route changes, restart Pi-Hole DNS from `sys-pihole` and run the following as root:
 ```sh
 pihole restartdns
 ```